Finding Pro/Con Arguments in Library & Internet Resources

 - Ethnic NewsWatch and Ethnic Newswatch: A History(Proquest) (Select Editorial, Letter, and/or Commentary from the "Document Types" menu.)

-- LexisNexis Academic (Use the "Search by Content Type" option and select "All News."
+- LexisNexis Academic (Use the "Search by Subject or Topic" option and select "All News."
 Next, click "Advanced Options," and select "Newspapers" or other options from the "Source Type" menu, and "Editorials & Opinions" from the list of article types.
 You may also limit by publication location and the date.
 After you click "Apply," enter your search terms in the search box.
 From the results page, you can sort by relevance or newest to oldest, limit to specific subjects, etc. from the left side of the page, or search within results to further narrow down.
-Watch this tutorial from LexisNexis. )
+Watch this video from LexisNexis. )

 - News on the Web (Links to major news organizations' websites.)